Since the twentieth century, archaeologists have discovered site after site and artifact after artifact pertaining to and confirming biblical history.

 David’s Palace.
 In 2005, Dr. Eilat Mazar, granddaughter of Benjamin Mazar and a prominent authority on Jerusalem’s ancient archaeology in her own right, discovered the ruins of what is believed to be David’s palace.
 It is located in the right place in the ancient City of David, and she found evidence that the building was occupied up until the destruction of Solomon’s temple by the Babylonians.
 The palace was built above a massive stepped-stone structure that is still partly intact.
 This is probably the “Millo” mentioned seven times in Scripture (2 Sa.
 5:9; 1 Ki.
 9:15, 24; 11:27; 12:20; 1 Ch.
 11:8; 2 Ch.
 32:5).
 The building discovered by Mazar is a large, complicated structure of engineering excellence and its date is confirmed by pottery shards, storage jars bearing the royal seal of the king of Judah, and an Proto-Aeolic capital, among other things.

-Bullae.
-Discovered in the area of David’s Palace are bullae (clay document seals) bearing the names of people mentioned in the Bible who lived or worked in the palace just before it was burned by Nebuchadnezzar.
+Jeremiah Bullae.
+Discovered in the area of David’s Palace and the City of David are bullae (clay document seals) bearing the names of people mentioned in the books of Jeremiah, Kings, and Chronicles who lived or worked in the palace just before it was burned by Nebuchadnezzar.
 These include Jehucal the son of Shelemiah (Jer.
 37:3), Gedaliah, son of Pashur (Jer.
 38:1), Gemariah the son of Shaphan (Jer.
 36:10), and Azariah the son of Hilkiah (1 Ch.
 9:11).
+The most recent find of this type, announced in April 2019, is a seal impression that reads “Belonging to Nathan-Melech, servant of the king.”
+He is mentioned in 2 Kings 23:11 as having a chamber in the Temple that was associated with the worship of the sun in the court of Josiah.
+The 7th century BC seal impression was found on the western slope of the City of David south of the Temple Mount in a building that shows evidence of having been destroyed by the Babylonians in the 6th century.

 Hazor.
 Evidence of the destruction of Hazor by Joshua as recorded in Jos.
 11:11-13 was found in the 1990s.
 The heat of the burning was so great that it cracked heavy stone slabs.
 A one-meter thick layer of ash was found.
 Also found at Hazor are idols, olive and wine presses, city walls, ruins of houses, and a cuneiform tablet addressed to the pagan king of Hazor who lived in the 18th century BC, the time of Abraham.